bftjoe/bchess/README.md

 Log every input and output of the engine to the specified file

 ### Hash
- This engine uses a [variable sized hash table](https://github.com/renzibei/fph-table/tree/noseed) which grows in size as the search progresses.
+Specify the hash table size in megabytes

 ### Threads
-For now this option doesn't do anything.
-It's only for compatibility.
+This option doesn't do anything yet.

 ## Internals